siubie/mobile3h/attendance/01/Readme.md

-# Pertemuan 01
+# Week 01

-Buatlah Rangkuman Pertemuan Pertama
+Create summary of this week lecture